msp-strath/cs208-logic/pages/halting-problem.md

 We define our world of computational things via one predicate:

-1. `exec(program, input, output)` -- when we run `program` on `input` the result is `output`.
+1. `exec(program, input, output)` -- meaning that when we run `program` on `input` the result is `output`.
 Note that there may be no output for a given input (i.e. the program never gives us an answer), or there may be multiple possible answers for an input (i.e. the program may be non-deterministic).

 We do not distinguish between things that are program-like and things that are data-like.
 In particular, a program can take itself as an input.
 This flexibility of self reference will be crucial for stating the halting problem and proving that it is undecidable.